MicrosoftDocs/msteams-docs/msteams-platform/concepts/authentication/authentication-faq.md

 </details>
 <br>
 <details>
-<summary>Will I need to build AAD SSO credentials on my webapp too?</summary>
+<summary>Will I need to build Teams SSO credentials on my webapp too?</summary>

 **Answer**: If you want your app to run both within Teams and as a stand-alone web-site, you can use either Teams SSO in Teams or a library like MSAL 2.0 if in a web browser.
 </details>